Having a long-term disability can prevent you from doing things you used to be able to or things that you would love to do.

 When you are feeling ready to start work again or you are changing the type of work you do, it is easy to get carried away.
 The chances are that ‘normality’ once involved working full time, whether you enjoyed it or not.
 The tendency is to want to resume full time working, perhaps too soon.

-Consider a part time position first.
+Consider a part-time position first.
 Your health ought to be your top priority and you will burn out quickly if you take on too much.
 It may be possible to have flexible working where you can do some of your tasks at home in your own time.

 There may be areas of the work you’re doing, which pose danger for you and possibly others.
 Prior to starting a new job, and if circumstances change, ask your employer to carry out a risk assessment.

-This not only helps them to identify potential problems, it also shows proactivity on your part: a characteristic deemed vital in many jobs.
+This not only helps them to identify potential problems, but it also shows proactivity on your part: a characteristic deemed vital in many jobs.
 There may be modifications, which could make your life easier and the job more straightforward for you.

-4) Seek advice from a professional
+4. Seek Advice from a Professional

 Many attorneys consider long-term disability as the reason behind many workplace incidents.

 Discrimination can occur and, if you have gone through the proper channels, it is certainly worth seeking professional advice.
-Sometimes, claims on insurance can be denied for unfathomable reasons and, once again, getting help from those in the know is imperative.
+Sometimes, claims on insurance can be denied for unfathomable reasons, and, once again, getting help from those in the know is imperative.